TaitoUnited/wordpress-template/DEVELOPMENT.md

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

-### Without taito-cli

-You can run this project without taito-cli, but it is not recommended as you'll lose many of the additional features that taito-cli provides.

-Local development:

-    npm install          # Install some libraries
-    docker-compose up    # Start wordpress and database npm run              # Show all scripts that you can run with npm

 ## Version control

 You can manage environment and feature branches using taito-cli.
 Run `taito vc -h` for examples.